 Get a form started by using the Wizard....

-At "Step 1", I hit the first "little mystery": Only the Index and Name fields appeared to be available for inclusion in the form, despite an explicit note on the wizard window saying "Binary fields are always listed and selectable from the left list.
+At "Step 1", I hit the first "little mystery": Only the Index and Name fields appeared to be available for inclusion in the form, despite an explicit note once present in the wizard window which said (and may still be saying!)
+"Binary fields are always listed and selectable from the left list.
 If possible, they are interpreted as images."
 That seems to be wrong, but fear not!
 We're using the wizard simply to create a first draft of the form we need.
-You want the "Name" field, but don't need the "Index" field on our form.
+We want the "Name" field, but don't need the "Index" field on our form.
 Click Next.
-(The strange conflict between what actually happens and explicit information in the wizard's text was noted in a post at OOoForum.org, too.)

 Step 2: There's no need for any subforms.
 Click Next, which will take us straight to step 5.